Lexus ES: 2015–2018

 The facelifted ES was unveiled at the April 2015 Shanghai International Automobile Industry Exhibition.
 Production of the updated ES 350 began at the Kentucky plant on 19 October 2015 for the 2016 model year—the first Lexus vehicle manufactured in the US.

 The ES is also manufactured by Toyota Motor Kyushu for markets outside North America.
 This plant also supplies the hybrid ES to all global markets, as the Kentucky plant builds the ES 350 only and does not build the ES 300h.

 Seventh generation (XZ10; 2018)

 The seventh generation ES was unveiled at the April 2018 Beijing International Automotive Exhibition.
 It is built on the same GA-K platform as the XX50 series Avalon and the XV70 series Camry.
 The F Sport variant also made its debut in this generation.
 All models come equipped with Lexus Safety System+ 2.0.

-The facelift model was unveiled in April 2021.
-It's the first year that offered an AWD, the 50/50 maximum torque distribution provided equal torque between the front and rear wheels.
-The ES didn't get as many updates on the exterior – the grille has a similar spindle with horizontal slats instead of a mesh design.
-On the sides of the car, smaller side scoops were used than the previous model.
-The daytime running lights got updated, featuring V-shaped LEDs.
-The interior also got updated.
-The infotainment system got a touch-screen, and it also had the touch pad from the center console.
-The standard 8-inch was moved up an extra 4.3 inches for easier accessibility.
-A 12.3-inch unit was offered in 2021.
-There were also rear view cameras added instead mirrors for better visibility, and they were installed at the bottom of the A-pillar.